-Q) I am on an F2 visa and teaching for 28 months at the same school.
+Q) I am on an F2 visa and teaching for 28 months at the same Hagwon.
 The contract between myself and the owner is basically a few written lines, just mention salary and final teaching date.
-There is no mentioning of severance payment.
-According to the labor law, am I entitled to severance payment even though it is not mention in a short contract?
+There is no mentioning of the severance payment.
+According to the labor law, am I entitled to severance payment even though it is not mentioned in a short contract?

-A) If and to the extent that you are legally regarded as an employee under Korean labor law, you are entitled to the severance payment.
+A) If and to the extent that you are legally regarded as an employee under Korean labor law, you are entitled to a severance pay under Korean labor law.

-The term employee under Korean labor law is someone who provides labor pursuant to his or her employer’s instructions or directions in exchange for wage compensation.
-The most important factors for classifying someone as an employee are, (more…)
+The term employee under the Korean labor law is someone who provides labor pursuant to his or her employer’s instructions or directions in exchange for wage compensation.
+The important factors for classifying someone as an employee are, (more…)

 Recently I got an email question from a foreign teacher working for a Korean private university.
-He’s wondering why the university is insisting on retirement pension plan instead of severance payment.
+He’s wondering why the university is insisting on a retirement pension plan instead of the severance payment.

 With respect to the relationship between the employment contract and the pension plan under PPTSA, Private Universities usually, pursuant to the PPTSA, put the retirement pension clauses, instead of severance payment, in the Rules of Employment(RE) of its own.
-As a matter of law, the RE is applied to all the workers in a workplace.
+As a matter of law, the RE is applied to all the workers in the workplace.
 That means, if there exists (more…)